YasserIsmail/classification-a-satellite-image/README.md

-# classification a satellite image-Sentinel-2- using machine learning algorithms -Random Forest and Decision Tree-
+# classification of a satellite image -Sentinel2- using machine learning algorithms -Random Forest and Decision Tree-
 # 1.Importing libraries